SimoneBinello/mixedMessages-project/README.md

 ## A codecademy suggestion.

 * This is a short program that returns a random story every time the user runs it.
-* This program is written in JavaScrip.
+* This program is written in JavaScript.
 * This program runs on Node.js.

 If you have any suggestions or ideas to improve it I would love to hear them.